Trump orders creation of space-focused U.S. military branch

 The idea of a Space Force has been raised before, by Trump and previous administrations, with proponents saying it would make the Pentagon more efficient.

 It has also faced criticism from senior military officials.
 Air Force Chief of Staff General David Goldfein told a 2017 congressional hearing that creating a new space branch would “move us in the wrong direction.”
-The Air Force oversees most of the nation’s space-related military activity.
+The Air Force oversees most of the country’s space-related military activity.

 The move would require the budgetary approval of the U.S. Congress, which has been divided on the idea.

-“Thankfully the president can’t do it without Congress because now is NOT the time to rip the Air Force apart.
+“Thankfully, the president can’t do it without Congress because now is NOT the time to rip the Air Force apart.
 Too many missions at stake,” U.S. Senator Bill Nelson, a Democrat, said on Twitter.

-A U.S. defense official said the Pentagon would work with Congress to implement the order.
+Pentagon spokeswoman Dana White said the department’s policy board would prepare to implement Trump’s order.

-“Space is a war fighting domain, so it is vital that our military maintains its dominance and competitive advantage in that domain,” said the official, who spoke on condition of anonymity.
+“Working with Congress, this will be a deliberate process with a great deal of input from multiple stakeholders,” White said in a statement.

 In December, the president signed a directive that he said would enable astronauts to return to the moon and eventually lead a mission to Mars.
 He has ordered the government to review regulations on commercial space flights.